AlexTelon/GetSymbol/README.md

 It is not perfect.
 First the language model is instructed to only respond with symbols (as opposed to free flowing english, but you might still get text and not just symbols).

-For me country flags are not shown properly but I wont pretend I know this is the tool or my terminal's fault.
+For me country flags are not shown properly but I wont pretend I know unicode and utf to know where the issue really is.

 ## Costs

 A simple request for "arrows" that returns "← ↓ ↑ →" would with the current prompt be 51 tokens.
-As of today (2023-03-04) it is 0.02 USD per 1000 tokens.
+As of today (2023-03-04) it is 0.02\$ per 1000 tokens.
 See [pricing](https://beta.openai.com/pricing) for current pricing information.

-51 / 1000 * 0.02 = 0.00102 USD
+51 / 1000 * 0.02 = 0.00102\$
-Meaning 980 requests would cost 1 USD.
+If all requests are like this then 980 of them would cost 1\$.